rougier/python-opengl/03-quickstart.rst

 Ok, now things are getting serious because we need to actually tell OpenGL what to do with the vertices, i.e. how to render them?
 What do they describe in terms of geometrical primitives?
-This is quite an important topic since this will determine how fragments will actually be generated as illustrated on the image
+This is quite an important topic since this will determine how fragments will actually be generated as illustrated in the image
 below: